bjacobel/epstein/readme.md

 ### `parsed.db`
 SQLite table with data from above.

+#### table `manifest`
-Contains a table `manifest`, generated using `csvs-to-sqlite`:
+generated using `csvs-to-sqlite`:

 ```
 csvs-to-sqlite --replace-tables --table manifest -d "Date" -df 'd-b-Y' manifests/parsed.csv manifests/parsed.db
 ```

+#### table `meta`
+##### column `logistical`
-Contains a table `logistical`, which notes IDs of flight entries I suspect (based on description or aircraft identifier) to be maintenance, training or reposition flights (and thus not interesting to the manifest analysis, as the only passengers are usually pilots).
+notes IDs of flight entries I suspect (based on description or aircraft identifier) to be maintenance, training or reposition flights (and thus not interesting to the manifest analysis, as the only passengers are usually pilots).
+##### column `page`
+notes the page in the original PDF the log entry was transcribed from

+#### table `canonical`
-Contains a table `canonical`, which contains a mapping of initializations, misspellings (in original document) and familiar names to canonical names.
+contains a mapping of initializations, misspellings (in original document) and familiar names to canonical names.
 Note that this is in some instances informed speculation.
 An entry containing "JS" several rows after the first flight of "John Smith" likely indicates John Smith's second flight, but obviously cannot be confirmed.